-The Notional Building represents a building constructed to Building Regulations Part L2 2002 standards.
-The Notional Building uses the same shape, size and activity profile as the actual building (as described to calculate the BER) however certain elemental standards are used for the building fabric and building services.
-The Notional Building emissions rate is then corrected using the Improvement Factor (based on HVAC type) and the Low and Zero Carbon Factor to calculate the Target Emissions Rate (TER) for the building in question.
+The Notional Building represents a building constructed to particular standards; these standards chosen to form a basis for whole-building emissions standard that needs to be met.
+The notional building uses the same shape, size and activity profile as the actual building (as described to calculate the BER) however certain elemental standards are used for the building fabric and building services.